-With around 60 members, the Cambridge Concert Orchestra has been making music and making it fun since 1967.
+The Cambridge Concert Orchestra has been making music, and making it fun, since 1967.
 We have a reputation for being one of the friendliest orchestras in Cambridge and enjoy playing a wide repertoire of music.

-As well as performing in large venues (e.g. West Road Concert Hall in Cambridge or The Apex in Bury St Edmunds), we really enjoy taking our music directly into the community by playing to smaller audiences in churches, community centres, fêtes etc. in Cambridge and its surrounding villages, as it is important to us that as many people as possible have the opportunity to hear live music.
+As well as performing in large venues (e.g. West Road Concert Hall in Cambridge or The Apex in Bury St Edmunds), we really enjoy taking our music directly into the community by playing to smaller audiences in churches, community centres, fêtes etc. in and around Cambridge, as it is important to us that as many people as possible have the opportunity to hear live music.